Elenydd: Elenydd Special Area of Conservation

 Elenydd SAC covers some 8609 ha within both Ceredigion and Powys designated for the same range of reasons as the SSSI.

 Elenydd-Mallaen Special Protection Area

 Elenydd-Mallaen SPA is a large upland site (30,022 ha) described by CCW as ‘one of the most important areas of hill land in Wales for nature conservation’.
-Breeding birds of importance include the red kite, peregrine falcon and merlin (bird).
+Breeding birds of importance include the red kite, peregrine falcon and merlin.